davervw/c-simple-emu6502-cbm/README.md

 Note: with additional work one can integrate  in this solution for a mobile web browser (e.g. Chrome) that is missing the Serial APIs, and substitute use of USB APIs for CDC instead.

-SD support is now integrated, currently requires Core2.
+SD support is now integrated, currently requires Core2 or CoreS3 (must change defines in local M5Core.h).

 ![M5 Basic Core shown next to mini USB keyboard](browser-keyscan-helper/core_keyboard.jpg)